StevenDStanton/dotenvgo/README.md

 powerful enough I can write nearly anything I want on my own without relying on external resources.

-I also wanted one using a map and not actual enviromental variables.

 ## How

 Well I have used .env files for a long time so I think I have the gist of them.
 Now I may miss